w3reality/es6-esm-boilerplate/README.rst

 Starting with this boilerplate, we can develop simple-to-complex ES Modules targeting the latest browsers, development with Babel, and Node runtime.
-At the same time, the ES5-compatible build is also generated.
+At the same time, the ES5-compatible build is also generated for convenience.

+(Why we do this?
+This module building pattern shines especially when we deal with the NPM module ecosystem.
+Webpack's ability to bundle any format of NPM modules listed in ``package.json`` just using ``require()`` should never be underestimated.
+This way, we can export whatever combination of existing NPM modules wrapped as an ES module; and we can consume them by simply ``import``-ing the ES module while keeping our code base ES6-based.)

 Input/output structure
 ----------------------